-At Power Regionals, a critique for color guards planning to attend the World Championships will be offered with four stations: General Effect, Design Analysis and separate stations for IA Movement and IA Equipment.
+Any critique for color guards will be offered with four stations: General Effect, Design Analysis and separate stations for IA Movement and IA Equipment.
 Directors will be notified of how to schedule their critique in their contest information.

 HOW TO HANDLE JUDGING CONCERNS